Government Huts Mt Field Tasmania

-There’s a shared amenities block outside with composting toilets.
-And although there are no showers or warm water at the huts, but you can find those at the camp ground close to the visitors center.
-If you’re planning a longer stay I’m sure you could flirt / bribe the guys at the visitors center to let you use those instead.
+There are shared amenities block outside with composting toilets.
+And although there are no showers or warm water at the huts, you can find those at the campground close to the visitors center.
+If you’re planning a longer stay, it would be worthwhile checking at the Visitors Centre if you could use those.
+It’s a long drive down though.

 Around the Government Huts Mt Field is quite a bit of wildlife activity.
 Pademelons love to graze on the patches of grass outside the huts.
 At night you can also find some Brushtail Possums.
 If you go to the toilet after dark, I highly recommend you close the door if you don’t want to come back to a Possum going through your bags.
 They can be pretty cheeky.